Topic 1: Green functions for many-body problems in condensed-matter physics – Lecturer: Dr. NGHIEM Thi Minh Hoa

 Overview: The development of computing hardware and software allows us to simulate many systems before entering the final manufacturing process, especially the computer aid-design for materials systems is considered as an indispensable component in modern industry.
 This course will provide a brief introduction to computer simulation on materials systems.
 We focus on the description of electronic structures in materials design.
 Initially, the course introduces the overview of computer simulation of matters: from continuum aspect to atomic and electronic description.
 Then we focus on solving electronic problems with density functional theory and a hands-on tutorial on Quantum Espresso software.
 Finally, we briefly discuss some aspects of applications of machine learning in materials design.

 Topic 3: Simulating quantum effects with waveguide arrays – Lecturers: Assoc.
-Prof. NGUYEN Xuan Truong
+Prof. TRAN Xuan Truong

 Overview: This course provides some fundamental background on the simulation of quantum effects by exploiting optical analogues in waveguide arrays.
 Some fundamental nonrelativistic quantum effects rooted in the Schroedinger equation such as Bloch oscillations, dynamical localization, Zener tunneling; and relativistic quantum effects governed by the Dirac equation such as Zitterbewegung, Dirac solitons, topological Jackiw-Rebbi states and Klein tunneling will be covered.